Com Sci 221/321 --- Programming Languages

 - Atomic symbols,

-and function application are
+lambda and function application are

 sufficient to define everything in LISP.
 We don't really need

 integers, lists, ....
-Redefine cons
+Redefine cons, car,

-, the booleans T
+cdr, the booleans T and F, and

-the special form if
+the special form if in terms of lambda and

 function application.
 Demonstrate your definitions on a few very